Rubo3/pangovkvg/README.md

 ## Notes

-I am reimplementing few functions at a time, at the moment:
+I am porting few functions at a time, at the moment:

 * `pango_vkvg_create_layout`
 * `pango_vkvg_update_layout`